amundsen-io/amundsen/docs/tutorials/data-preview-with-superset.md

 # How to setup a preview client with Apache Superset

-In the previous [tutorial](docs/tutorials/index-postgres.md), we talks about how to index the table metadata for a postgres database.
+In the previous [tutorial](docs/tutorials/index-postgres.md), we talked about how to index the table metadata for a postgres database.
 In this tutorial, we will walk through how to config data preview for this `films` table using Apache Superset.